Egyptian Navy Fast Missile Craft, Egypt

 The FMC patrol craft has been designed by VT Halter Marine.
-The company acts as the principle subcontractor and is responsible for system integration.
+The company acts as the principal subcontractor and is responsible for system integration.

 The FMC is designed to resist radar detection.
 It incorporates ship signature control technology.
 The ship is equipped with several sensors and combat systems for electronic, anti-aircraft and anti-surface warfare capabilities.

 Ambassador IV-Class craft weapons / missiles / guns

 The Egyptian Ambassador IV craft is armed with eight RGM-84L Boeing Harpoon surface-to-surface missiles, (SSM) Block II missiles, one Oto Melara MK75 76mm/62 Super Rapid DP gun, one MK31 Raytheon Rolling Airframe Missile (RAM) system with MK49 guided missile launching system (GMLS).

 The vessel also contains a MK44 MOD 2 Block 1 guided missile round pack that can support 21 canister-mounted missiles, one Raytheon MK15 Mod 21 Phalanx Block 1B 20mm close-in weapon system (CIWS) and two deck-mounted 7.62mm M60 machine guns.

 The vessel is powered by three Tognum MTU diesel engines supplied by Detroit Diesel, three generators, three propellers and three shafts.

 The propulsion system generates a total power of 30,000shp (22,380kW) providing a maximum speed of 41kt.
 The vessel has a range of 2,000nm at 15kt.
 The mission endurance of the FMC is eight days at sea.